continuousphp/documentation/docs/deployment/aws-ecr.md

 * ***${X:-12}*** :  5d8b6516aa7b

 !!! note "**IMPORTANT**"
     Make sure that the IAM credentials you provide only have the strict minimum of permissions.
-    Example: The provided IAM credentials shouldn't be able to erase your ECR repository.
+For instance the provided IAM credentials shouldn't be able to erase your ECR repository.

 And that's it !
 You just configured your Dockerfile to be deployed with AWS ECR.